 The organization will be responsible for contacting individuals they want to visit with about possible board, council, or committee service.
 The organization will make its decision using their established procedures for leadership positions.
 The organization will be under no obligation to select any or all of the potential candidates from the Reno County on Board list provided by The Volunteer Center.

 The organization will provide orientation and instruction to individuals elected or placed in board, council, or committee service as needed to complete the position to the best of his /her abilities.

 Only those organizations with a description of their board, council, or committee position/s on file with The Volunteer Center will be eligible to receive contact information for persons interested in serving in leadership positions.

 In an effort to measure the impact of this effort, individuals and organizations using the Reno County on Board service will be asked to notify The Volunteer Center when the Reno County On Board service results in a new board, council, or committee member being elected or placed.

 Call us at 620-665-4960 or send e-mail to email@example.com

 Started in November of 2014, F.A.S.T. is rapidly growing and provides a much-needed service in the community.
 For those over age 65, shopping for groceries can be a challenge.
-If you know of someone who could benefit from this service, please encourage them to call 620-665-4960.
-This is a volunteer-based service with a small delivery fee.
+If you know of someone who could benefit from this service or if you are interested in volunteering for this program, please call 620-665-4960 or email firstname.lastname@example.org.